 - Serigraphy is effective for batch production, and Sublimation Printing is better for custom orders.

 - Sublimation is more durable than screen printing and is unlikely to crack, fade, or peel.

 - One can Screen Print on any fabric material.

 Sublimation or Screen Printing: Which is Better?

 When considering fabric customization, it is impossible to select the best from the two printing techniques sublimation, and screen printing.
-If you want to proceed with higher volumes of fabric customization with a tight budget, Screen Printing would be the best option.
+If you want to proceed with higher volumes of fabric customization on a tight budget, screen printing would be the best option.
 However, if you have some extra money and want realistic patterns, it would be better for you to go for sublimation printing.

 Sublimation printing easily creates multi-color design prints and is highly durable because the dye becomes a part of the fabric.
 Also, it does not fade, crack, or peel with time and creates vibrant designs on flat fabric.
 However, it only works on polyester and looks best on white or light surfaces.

 On the other hand, silk screening or screen printing creates a unique textured design.
 The design stays durable after some washes, yet it may crack eventually.
-It is economical to use Screen Printing when you have bulk orders, as its setup costs are relatively high.
+It is economical to use screen printing when you have bulk orders, as its setup costs are relatively high.
 It would also work best with fewer colors.

-The difference between screen print and sublimation both printing techniques have their benefits and drawbacks.
+The difference between screen printing and sublimation is that both printing techniques have their benefits and drawbacks.
 However, it is important to remember that businesses use both methods depending on the work that needs to be done.
 Clothing manufacturers not only use the two techniques described in the article above but also use several other printing methods for different printing purposes.